 - license revocation

-People accused of practicing dentistry without a license also face criminal prosecution.
+Practicing dentistry without a license is a crime.
 A first-time offense is a gross misdemeanor, carrying nearly a year in jail up to $2,000 in fines.

 In this article, our Las Vegas criminal defense attorneys discuss: